jldec/presskit/README.md

 ### currently working
 - Page content is versioned in markdown files in git.
 - There is no site-wide build - pages are rendered on-demand and subsequently served from cache.
+- When content changes, pages can selectively re-render.
 - Evey page has it's own AI chat, the page content is part of the context.

 ### future ideas